junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "We'll go with you."
 Words slip out of Dean's tongue before his brain catches what he's saying.

 "Dean, you sure?"
-Sam speaks behind him, Dean almost forgets he's still there.
+Sam speaks behind him; Dean almost forgets he's still there.

 Cas's expression softens slightly.
 "No, you can't, Dean.
 It will kill you, and you know that.
-No human can be in Heaven in their living form, they will be ripped apart and with only their souls left.
+No human can be in Heaven in their living form; they will be ripped apart and with only their souls left.
 I have to go alone."

-"Or ask the sick ones come down here?"
+"Or ask the sick ones to come down here?"
 Dean suggests hopefully.
-"So you don't have to be around all those coughing sneezing guys?"
+"So you don't have to be around all those coughing, sneezing guys?"

-"Cas, do we know if this angel sickness can pass on to human?"
+"Cas, do we know if this angel sickness can pass on to humans?"
 Sam asks reasonably.
-Dean gives him an appreciated glance, at least some of them are still able to think straight.
+Dean gives him an appreciated glance; at least some of them are still able to think straight.

 Cas looks at Sam for the first time after they burst into the room.
 "I don't think so," he says after some thought.
-"Angels technically don't exist in the same dimension as humans, we only manifest into this dimension when we need to.
-So whatever this is, I don't think it can cross dimension."
+"Angels technically don't exist in the same dimension as humans; we only manifest into this dimension when we need to.
+So whatever this is, I don't think it can cross dimensions."

 "Awesome."
-Dean's whole body muscle loosens up slightly, "good to know humans won't extinct because the flying dudes poke at the wrong place."
+Dean's whole body muscle loosens up slightly, "good to know humans won't go extinct because the flying dudes poke at the wrong place."

 "But I don't think they can be moved to Earth or if they'd be willing to."
 Cas looks back at Dean again.